gonghaima/react-authenticated-route/README.md

 This finishes the back end portion of the app.
 Now we can build the front end.
 We will build it with React, so we start by running ```npx create-react-app frontend``` from the project’s root folder.

+Next we have to install some packages.
+We will install Bootstrap for styling, React Router for routing, Formik and Yup for form value handling and form validation respectively and Axios for making HTTP requests.

+To do this run ```npm i axios bootstrap formik react-bootstrap react-router-dom yup``` to install all the packages.

 [REF](https://medium.com/javascript-in-plain-english/how-to-add-authenticated-routes-to-your-react-app-f496ff266533)